archivesunleashed/aut-docs/docs/Installing-and-Running-Spark-under-OS-X.md

 You might want to pass it additional commands.
 For example, if you want to add more memory, you could pass it as `spark-shell --driver-memory 8G --jars ~/warcbase/target/warcbase-0.1.0-SNAPSHOT-fatjar.jar` This would give it 8GB of RAM.
 So in the example, it would be:

-`/home/i2millig/spark-1.5.1/bin/spark-shell --drivermemory 8G --jars ~/warcbase/target/warcbase-0.1.0-SNAPSHOT-fatjar.jar`
+`/home/i2millig/spark-1.5.1/bin/spark-shell --driver-memory 8G --jars ~/warcbase/target/warcbase-0.1.0-SNAPSHOT-fatjar.jar`

 ### Pasting Commands